vikasgupta20/Cook-s-Compass-/README.md

-# PantryPal
+# Cook's Compass

-Welcome to PantryPal, a web application that helps you find recipes based on the ingredients you have on hand.
+Welcome to Cook's Compass, a web application that helps you find recipes based on the ingredients you have on hand.

 ## Features